essamsleiman/essamsleiman.github.io/_pages/about.md

   - /about.html
 ---

-Hi! 👋 I'm an incoming 4th year computer science student at UC Davis with a broad interest in computer vision & machine learning and how they can be applied to solve important societal problems.
+Hi! 👋 I'm a 4th year computer science student at UC Davis with a broad interest in computer vision & machine learning and how they can be applied to solve important societal problems.

-Ever since I was a kid, I have been extremely passionate about technology and how it can be used to solve the problems around me.
+Ever since I was a kid, I have been extremely excited about technology and how it can be used to solve the problems around me.
 Motivated by this goal, I co-founded [Komma](https://github.com/essamsleiman/komma-web/) as the CTO with three of my classmates in my freshman year of college with the goal of simplifying the way sales representatives schedule meetings.
 Energized by the experience of iteratively building features to solve customer problems, I became the Founding President of [Codelab](https://codelabdavis.com/), a UC Davis student-run software and design agency with 60+ members (the largest CS club at UC Davis), where we consult software projects for tech startups.

-Most recently, I joined [Twitch/Amazon](https://www.twitch.tv/) for three internships as an ML Engineer where I worked on unsupervised and continual visual representation learning on streaming video data and have been conducting undergraduate ML research at UC Davis and Stanford University focused on multi-modal representation Learning and applications of ML in healthcare, respectively.
+Most recently I've become passionate about Machine Learning through joining [Twitch/Amazon](https://www.twitch.tv/) for three internships as an ML Engineer where I worked on unsupervised and continual visual representation learning on streaming video data and conducting undergraduate ML research at UC Davis and Stanford University focused on multi-modal representation Learning and applications of ML in healthcare, respectively.

 # Experience